zalyoung/gitlab-handbook/content/handbook/engineering/development/data-science/ai-powered/duo-chat/technical-strategy.md

 Given the range of systems, databases, and third-party services involved in each request to the Chat application, it is essential to maintain comprehensive and accessible monitoring dashboards that offer visibility into the status of these various layers and components.
 The observability framework should be built around key metrics aligned with the four golden signals: latency, traffic, errors, and saturation.
 Metrics such as resource utilization, concurrency, logs, traces, and events should provide further insight into system performance and behavior.

-Additionally, this framework should incorporate a well-defined alerting system, enabling prompt detection and response when any component deviates from expected patterns.
+Furthermore, the framework should include a robust alerting system that facilitates swift detection and response whenever any component deviates from expected patterns.

 Although progress has been made in logging errors and displaying error codes in the user interface, further enhancements are necessary.
 This includes increasing granularity and capturing errors in more specific areas to provide clearer insights during the debugging process.
 Moreover, error documentation can be improved by offering more actionable guidance, ensuring support staff can effectively address issues as they arise.